jeffAwesome/jeffAwesome2.0/sell-more-stuff.md

 We've had clients with better websites, better products, better services losing out because they weren't using Adwords or weren't using it correctly.

+I've made all the mistakes you could make.
+Let me show you several key factors that can increase your performance immediately.

 Will this email course really help my business?
 ================